 Overpriced Stock Trading Courses & How to Spot Them

 Be sure to check the reviews on any courses you intend to take – trustpilot.com is often a good source.
-Do not spend tens of thousands of dollars on a course, it’s really not worth it.
-Often you do not even get any course literature.
-Learning to invest or trade takes a lot of effort and learning to become confident in your own judgment.
+Do not spend tens of thousands of dollars on a class, it’s not worth it.
+Usually, you do not even get any course literature.
+Learning to invest or trade takes a lot of effort and learning to become confident in your judgment.

-Also, check if the trainers are even certified analysts.
-It is amazing how many people throw their money away listening to advice from people who do not even have an industry certification.
+Also, check if the trainers are even certified, analysts.
+It is incredible how many people throw their money away, listening to advice from people who do not even have any industry certifications.

 Yes, there are industry certifications for Technical Analysis.

-In the U.S.A. the main certifying body is the Market Technicians Association – Regulated by the Financial Regulation Authority (FINRA) – there you can check the list of CMT Certified Members.
-More internationally known there is an equivalent certification from the International Federation of Technical Analysts (IFTA).
-The main certification is the Certified Financial Technician (CFTe).
-I am a certified CFTe for example.
+In the U.S.A., the main certifying body is the Market Technicians Association – Regulated by the Financial Regulation Authority (FINRA) – there you can check the list of CMT Certified Members.
+More internationally known, there is an equivalent certification from the International Federation of Technical Analysts (IFTA).
+The principal certification is the Certified Financial Technician (CFTe).
+I am a certified CFTe, for example.

 “Follow Me” Guru Scams & How to Spot Them

-Anyone who is stuffing down your throat what a lavish and wonderful life you can have if you follow them is the cheapest and dirtiest trick in the book.
+Anyone who is stuffing down your throat what a lavish and beautiful life you can have if you follow them is the cheapest and dirtiest trick in the book.